Pratul30/food_api/README.md

 Features of our app :-

-1. Show and book authentic, local best seller food to tourists, so that they can have a grater sense of indulging atmosphere in the foreign land.
+1. Show and book authentic, local best seller food to tourists, so that they can have a greater sense of indulging atmosphere in the foreign land.

 2. Seamless cross border and wallet payments, so that tourists don't have to worry about local payments.